farmera/sare_grant/post_processing_steps.md

 #### Summary

 Careful reading of this section might raise the legitimate concern that we are pre-selecting data that is most likely to submit to a favorable analysis.
-Perhaps there is some truth in that.
-There is a tension between cleaning data without intent (e.g. where one removes outliers or 'null' values from a dataset)
+Perhaps there is some grain of truth in that as there is certainly a tension between cleaning data so as to removes outliers or 'null' values from a dataset (acceptable) and removing meaningful information.

 ###### References